DustNet: A Wireless Network of Ultrasonic Neural Implants: Circuit Implementation

 \subsection{Power Management and Integrated Uplink Modulator}

-The active rectifier converts the AC voltage transduced by the piezo into a DC voltage ($V_{rect}$) that is stored on a 10 nF capacitor ($C_{store}$). $V_{rect}$ varies with the amplitude of the received US wave and drops during the gap between US pulses, but always exceeds 1.2V after start-up to ensure stable system functionality.
+The active rectifier converts the AC voltage transduced by the piezo into a DC voltage ($V_{rect}$) that is stored on a 100 nF capacitor ($C_{store}$). $V_{rect}$ varies with the amplitude of the received US wave and drops during the gap between US pulses, but always exceeds 1.2V after start-up to ensure stable system functionality; the size of $C_{store}$ is chosen such that $V_{rect}$ remains above 1.4V when the ultrasound is off during the pulse-echo communication protocol.
 LDOs regulate the variable $V_{rect}$ to create stable voltages for the analog ($V_{DD,A}$, 1V) and digital ($V_{DD,D}$, 0.8V) supply domains, as well as a separate 1V supply for the SAR ADC.
+The LDOs implement common-gate compensation to ensure stability during low load conditions at implant start-up.
+To ensure clean supplies during fast transient load steps (e.g., digital switching, SAR ADC sampling), the LDOs rely on integrated on-chip load capacitance ($C_L$).
+To maximize transient load regulation, the available unused silicon area was filled with decoupling capacitance.
 A supply-independent, proportional-to-absolute-temperature (PTAT) reference circuit provides voltage references ($V_{REF,A}, V_{REF,D}$) for the LDO blocks.
 Once the LDO outputs are settled, a power on reset (POR) block raises a flag ($V_{POR}$) to activate the digital backend and begin data sampling.